Study with us

 The University is responsible for your teaching and research supervision.
 As your college, Churchill will provide pastoral support within a stimulating academic community.

 Churchill prides itself on being a caring community where student well-being is a priority.
 There are a large number of people students can turn to for advice and help.
-The Advanced Student Office (TAS) and other College staff will help and advise on a wide range of issues.
+The Postgraduate Office and other College staff will help and advise on a wide range of issues.
 The College Nurse not only copes with minor physical ailments but is a sympathetic listener and the College Counsellor offers a professional and confidential counselling service for anyone experiencing personal problems or difficulties.

 All staff and students are encouraged to keep an eye out for anyone experiencing difficulties and ensure appropriate help and support is provided.